paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-029-elections-and-political-activities.md

 Amendment by Pub.
 L. 103–94 effective 120 days after Oct.
 6, 1993, but not to release or extinguish any penalty, forfeiture, or liability incurred under amended provision, which is to be treated as remaining in force for purpose of sustaining any proper proceeding or action for enforcement of that penalty, forfeiture, or liability, and no provision of Pub.
 L. 103–94 to affect any proceedings with respect to which charges were filed on or before 120 days after Oct.
 6, 1993, with orders to be issued in such proceedings and appeals taken therefrom as if Pub.
 L. 103–94 had not been enacted, see section 12 of Pub.
 L. 103–94, set out as an Effective Date; Savings Provision note under [section 7321 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section7321&num=0&edition=prelim), Government Organization and Employees.

 #### Effective Date of 1980 Amendment
 Amended by Pub.
 L. 96–187 effective Jan.
 8, 1980, see section 301(a) of Pub.
-L. 96–187, set out as a note under [section 431 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section431&num=0&edition=prelim), The Congress.
+L. 96–187, set out as a note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.

 <a id="section-604"></a>